HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/index.md

 Refer to the following pages for comprehensive information about IQ:

 - **[Installing IQ](./installation/index.md)**
-This section provides detailed instructions for installing, configuring, and deploying IQ in your DX environment.
+This section provides instructions for deploying the containerized IQ backend services and enabling the conversational assistant interface within DX.
 - **[Accessing IQ](./access.md)**
 This section explains the different methods available to access the IQ interface within DX.
 - **[Using IQ](./usage.md)**